 IEEE (Institute of Electrical and Electronic Engineers) Hamilton Section Awards

-Two awards of $100 for projects showing the best use of Electronics in a Science or Engineering project.
+Two awards of $100 each for projects showing the best use of Electronics in a Science or Engineering project.

 International Science & Engineering Affiliated Fair Awards

-For deserving intermediate and senior projects
+Certificates for deserving intermediate and senior projects.

 American Psychological Association